 Do they work with 3 phase power?

 - EW4008 and EW4009 – to measure three-phase power you need a total of three sensor clamps.
 The monitors ship with one sensor clamp per transmitter.
-You can buy two extra clamps on the product sale page.
+You can buy two extra clamps (’3 Phase Kit’) on the sale page.

 - EW4030 – this monitor has one LED sensor.
 It will report the usage from one smart or digital electricity meter (whether it’s single or three phase meter).
-If you have multiple meters, this product may not be suitable for you.
+If you have multiple digital meters, this product can only be attached to one of them.

 Is the display screen portable?